Key Takeaways

 Finally, there is time and cost efficiency to using a CPA for your bookkeeping.
 CPAs are usually more expensive than bookkeepers, but their knowledge and efficiency can save you money long term.
 They will free up valuable time for you to focus on running your business rather than spending hours each month on your books or needing a CPA to fix your books later on.

-Overwhelmed of your bookkeeping?
+Stressed with your bookkeeping?